Back-arc basin: Sedimentation

 Sedimentation is strongly asymmetric, with most of the sediment supplied from the active volcanic arc which regresses in step with the rollback of the trench.
 From cores collected during the Deep Sea Drilling Project (DSDP) nine sediment types were found in the back-arc basins of the western Pacific.
 Debris flows of thick to medium bedded massive conglomerates account for 1.2% of sediments collected by the DSDP.
 The average size of the sediments in the conglomerates are pebble sized but can range from granules to cobbles.
 Accessory materials include limestone fragments, chert, shallow water fossils and sandstone clasts.

 Submarine fan systems of interbedded turbidite sandstone and mudstone made up 20% of the total thickness of sediment recovered by the DSDP.
 The fans can be divided into two sub-systems based on the differences in lithology, texture, sedimentary structures, and bedding style.
 These systems are inner and midfan subsystem and the outer fan subsystem.
 The inner and midfan system contains interbedded thin to medium bedded sandstones and mudstones.
 Structures that are found in these sandstones include load clasts, micro-faults, slump folds, convolute laminations, dewatering structures, graded bedding, and gradational tops of sandstone beds.
 Partial Bouma sequences can be found within the subsystem.
 The outer fan subsystem generally consists of finer sediments when compared to the inner and midfan system.
 Well sorted volcanoclastic sandstones, siltstones and mudstones are found in this system.
 Sedimentary structures found in this system include parallel laminae, micro-cross laminae, and graded bedding.
 Partial Bouma sequences can be identified in this subsystem.

 Pelagic clays containing iron-manganese micronodules, quartz, plagioclase, orthoclase, magnetite, volcanic glass, montmorillonite, illite, smectite, foraminiferal remains, diatoms, and sponge spicules made up the uppermost stratigraphic section at each site it was found.
 This sediment type consisted of 4.2% of the total thickness of sediment recovered by the DSDP.

 Biogenic pelagic silica sediments consist of radiolarian, diatomaceous, silicoflagellate oozes, and chert.
 It makes up 4.3% of the sediment thickness recovered.
 Biogenic pelagic carbonates is the most common sediment type recovered from the back-arc basins of the western Pacific.
 This sediment type made up 23.8% of the total thickness of sediment recovered by the DSDP.
 The pelagic carbonates consist of ooze, chalk, and limestone.
 Nanofossils and foraminifera make up the majority of the sediment.
 Resedimented carbonates made up 9.5% of the total thickness of sediment recovered by the DSDP.
 This sediment type had the same composition as the biogenic pelagic carbonated, but it had been reworked with well-developed sedimentary structures.
 Pyroclastics consisting of volcanic ash, tuff and a host of other constituents including nanofossils, pyrite, quartz, plant debris, and glass made up 9.5% of the sediment recovered.
-These volcanic sediments were sourced form the regional tectonic controlled volcanism and the nearby island arc sources.
+These volcanic sediments were sourced from the regional tectonic controlled volcanism and the nearby island arc sources.